Redefining giving in terms of engagement and putting words into collective action

 Much of America’s character is framed in charitable words – acts, works, deeds, giving.

-Our favorites: “collective action and collective impact.”
+Our favorites: “collective action and impact.”

-That’s what Charitable Words is all about.
+That’s what Charitable Scholars/Learning and Lending a Hand is all about.

 602 Main Street